 Consider this your home buyer’s toolkit.
 Open it up, take a look around, and if you like, start equipping yourself with the tools necessary to make your best purchase.
-In most businesses, knowledge equals power, and real estate is certainly no exception.
+Knowledge equals power in most businesses, and real estate is no exception.

 I hope you enjoy the free reports we have provided, and we hope you learn a little more about what it takes to make your important purchase a great one.